Here Are The 10 Oldest Restaurants in NJ

 Established in 1756

 Located at the Nassau Inn in Princeton, NJ, the Yankee Doodle Tap Room has been around for over 250 years.
-Guests can sit close to a warm fire as they enjoy delicious cuisine with options like a half rack of ribs and a smoked jerk chicken sandwich.
+Guests can sit close to a warm fire as they enjoy delicious cuisine, featuring options such as a half rack of ribs and a smoked jerk chicken sandwich.

-The Yankee Doodle Tap Room was first developed as a drinking club for male Princeton students and faculty and is visited by prominent alumni and other famous historical figures.
+The Yankee Doodle Tap Room was established initially as a social club for male Princeton students and faculty, and prominent alumni and other notable historical figures frequent it.
 The walls are decorated with photos from the Edgar Palmer—a wealthy local heir to the New Jersey Zinc Company— collection, Princeton alumni, paintings of the revolution, and the largest Norman Rockwell mural.
-The aesthetic truly makes visitors feel like they are in an English tavern!
+The aesthetic truly makes visitors feel like they are in an English tavern.

 The Cranbury Inn — Cranbury, NJ